d5555/NeuralGym/README.md

 Create an output directory where the trained model will be saved.<br/>
 Select training data file.
 Training data should be in spaCy data format.
 You can use [**TagEditor**](https://github.com/d5555/TagEditor) to create your training data.
 See axample of training data in file [**train_data.txt**](train_data.txt)<br/>
 Select a model to train (it can be any spaCy model - **must be compatible with spaCy 2.1.3**) or create blank model.
 Labels in the training data should match labels in the model otherwise start from blank model.<br/>
+Check on **Parameter averaging** to save the model with parameter averaging.
 Press **Start**.
 You can disrupt training process at any time by clicking **stop** or **stop and save**.

 ![alt text](https://github.com/d5555/NeuralGym/blob/master/NGym.png)